Preparing for Brexit

 The Australian Government is currently negotiating with the EU and the UK seeking compensation as a result of the ‘splits’.

-We are progressing potential changes to the administration of the EU’s existing agricultural WTO tariff-rate quotas to prepare for a ‘no deal’ Brexit.
+We are progressing potential changes to the administration of the EU’s existing agricultural WTO tariff-rate quotas, and these splits will come into effect when the UK leaves the EU.
+Either through a ‘no deal’ or at the end of a transition period.

 Find out more about export quotas.

-On 13 March 2019, the UK announced a temporary tariff regime that will come into effect in the event of a ‘no deal’ Brexit.
-These tariffs would apply for a period of 12 months.
+On 8 October 2019, the UK announced a temporary tariff regime that will come into effect in the event of a ‘no deal’ Brexit.
+These tariffs would apply for up to 12 months.

 Find out more about the temporary tariff rates for the UK in a ‘no deal’ scenario.